-You pay a \$180 copay for outpatient diagnostic tests, including but not limited to magnetic resonance imaging (MRI), computer tomography (CT), and positron emission tomography (PET).
+You pay a \$145 copay for outpatient diagnostic tests, including but not

-Urgently needed services (continued)

-Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.

-Urgently needed services are only covered within the United States and its territories.

-Vision care

-vision care

-Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts There is no coinsurance, copayment, or deductible for Medicare-covered exams to diagnose and treat diseases and conditions of the eye.

-- For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year

-There is no coinsurance, copayment, or deductible for Medicare-covered screenings.
+Services that are covered for you What you must pay when you get these services Urgently needed services are covered within the U.S. and its territories. limited to magnetic resonance imaging (MRI), computer tomography (CT), and positron emission tomography (PET).
+Worldwide coverage for urgently needed services.
+This includes emergency or urgently needed care Transportation back to the United States from another country is not covered Pre-scheduled, pre-planned treatments (including dialysis for an ongoing condition) and/or elective procedures are not covered Services provided by a dentist are not covered You pay a \$120 copayment per visit for urgently needed services outside the United States and its territories.
+You are covered for up to \$50,000 every year for emergency or urgently needed services (combined) outside the United States.
+Copayments you pay for worldwide urgently needed care services do not count toward the maximum out-of-pocket amount.
+Any amount you pay above the plan limitation does not count toward the maximum out-of-pocket amount.
+Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts You pay a \$20 copayment per visit for Medicare-covered exams to diagnose and treat diseases and conditions of the eye.
+Prior authorization may be required for some services.
+For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year There is no coinsurance, copayment, or deductible for Medicare-covered screenings.
+Non-preventive medical services provided during the visit may require a copayment.